-Whether filing paper forms or electronically, the forms are due to the IRS by January 31, 2024.
+Whether filing paper forms or electronically, the forms are due to the IRS by January 31, 2025.
 Churches must send the actual red copies of Copy A of Forms 1099-NEC, along with Form 1096 if submitting paper forms.
-Effective for the filing of 2023 reporting forms, the forms must be filed electronically if the church is filing 10 or more reporting forms of any type, including Forms W-2, 1099-NEC, and 1099-MISC.
+The forms are required to be filed electronically if the church is filing 10 or more reporting forms of any type, including Forms W-2, 1099-NEC, and 1099-MISC (new requirements initiated with the 2023 filings that were due in January of 2024 and going forward).

-\$ TAX TIP: The IRS' Information Return Intake System (IRIS) is available for the 2023 tax year filings.
+\$ TAX TIP: Many churches were caught unaware of the new filing requirements effective for the 2023 reporting period in 2024 and failed to comply.
+There are independent vendors who can easily assist with the electronic filing for a reasonable fee if a church's accounting software does not provide for the electronic filing.
+Additionally, the IRS's Information Return Intake System (IRIS) is available for the 2024 tax year filings.
 It allows employers to file electronically without special software.
-Filing electronically is a more secure option than submitting paper returns to the IRS and is required for the majority of employers for the 2023 tax year.
+Filing electronically is a more secure option than submitting paper returns to the IRS and is required for most employers for the 2024 tax year.
 IRIS is a free system, but employers must apply to be able to use it.

-To illustrate, if a guest speaker visited a church in 2023 and received compensation from the church in the amount of \$600 or more (net of any housing allowance or travel expenses reimbursed under an accountable plan), then the church must issue the person Copy B of Form 1099-NEC by lanuary 31, 2024.
+To illustrate, if a guest speaker visited a church in 2024 and received compensation from the church in an amount of \$600 or more (net of any housing allowance or travel expenses reimbursed under an accountable plan) then the church must issue the person Copy B of Form 1099-NEC by January 31, 2025.

 Exceptions apply.
-For example, a church need not issue a Form 1099-NEC to a corporation (other than to attorneys that are incorporated), or to a person who will be receiving a Form W-2 for services rendered to the church (all income should be reported on the Form W-2).
-Also, travel expense reimbursements paid to a self-employed person under an accountable reimbursement plan do not count toward the \$600 figure.
+For example, a church need not issue a Form 1099-NEC to a corporation (other than to attorneys that are incorporated), or to a person who will be receiving a Form W-2 for services rendered to the church.
+(All income should be reported on the Form W-2.)
+Payments to persons made with a credit card or through an outside processor, such as Venmo® or PayPal®, are not required to be reported on Form 1099-NEC since the payment processing centers report these payments through the Form 1099-K reporting requirements.
+This does not apply to payments made through Zelle® or ACH banking transactions.

+Travel expense reimbursements paid to a self-employed person under an accountable reimbursement plan do not count toward the \$600 figure.
 Additionally, if supplies are purchased from a self-employed person, the amount does not count toward the \$600 filing limit if the amount for the supplies has been separately stated on the invoice from the contractor.

-To complete Form 1099-NEC, the church will need to obtain the recipient's name, address, and SSN.
-Churches should obtain this information at the time of the person's visit since it often can be difficult to obtain the necessary information at a later date.
+To complete Form 1099-NEC, the church will need to obtain the recipient's name, address, and SSN/EIN.
+Churches should obtain this information at the time services are rendered since it often can be difficult to obtain the necessary information at a later date.
 IRS Form W-9 can be used to obtain this information.
-If a self-employed person who is paid \$600 or more during the course of a year by a church refuses to provide an SSN, then the church is required to withhold a percentage of the person's total compensation as backup withholding.
-See Step 3 above.
-The backup withholding rate is 24% for 2024.
+If an independent contractor who is paid \$600 or more during the course of a year by a church refuses to provide an SSN or EIN, then the church is required to withhold a percentage of the person's total compensation as backup withholding.
+See Step 3, above.
+The backup withholding rate is 24% for 2025.